FlorisHendriks/deployProvisionEduVPN/README.md

 `SSLCACertificateFile /etc/httpd/ADCA.crt` \
 `SSLUserName SSL_CLIENT_S_DN_CN`

-Where /etc/httpd/ADCA.crt is path to the the stored CA certificate.
+Where /etc/httpd/ADCA.crt is the path to the the stored CA certificate.

 ## Configuration